Kikuo (musician): Music production

 A song titled "Voices of Svaahaa" from the album Kikuo Miku 7.

 Kikuo's production process is well documented, having been recorded and highlighted in the 2012 "Miku Creator's Project" on Google+, and also on the online education website, Coloso.
 He uses a wide range of known and unknown instruments, effects, plugins, vocal synthesizers, and is known for using unorthodox samples such as crushing fruit, wrenches and machinery, squeaks of toys, and even sounds of childhood classrooms to enhance the settings of his songs.
 Preferring not to use MIDI keyboards to arrange notes, Kikuo points and clicks with a touchpad and mouse.
 When asked in an interview with Rittor's music magazine, Plug+, about how he chooses sounds to set his music apart he replied, "The philosophy I always follow when choosing sounds is that 'beauty is consistency'...For example, I believe that an orderly arrangement of bricks is more beautiful than a jumble of stones.
 In music, we feel that something is beautiful when the notes are arranged according to certain rules."

-Japanese and Chinese software-voicebanks (collectively known as Vocaloids) provide the main vocals and ad-libs in most Kikuo songs.
+Japanese and Chinese software-voicebanks (colloquially referred to as Vocaloids) provide the main vocals and ad-libs in most Kikuo songs.
 Recurring Vocaloids used by Kikuo include the popular virtual idol, Hatsune Miku from Crypton Future Media, and Qi Xuan (Mandarin: 绮萱) from Beijing TimeDomain Technology's ACE Virtual Singer (Mandarin: ACE虚拟歌姬).
 He has also made demo songs for various Vocaloids running on the Vocaloid 3 engine, including Tone Rion (Japanese: 兎眠りおん), IA (Japanese: イア), and Anri Rune (Japanese: 杏梨ルネ) (see Demo songs below).
 In addition to Vocaloids, Kikuo has also worked with traditional human voices as in the case of his lower-tempo, collaborative album Kikuo feat. si_ku, where his friend and repeat album cover artist, "si_ku", provided vocals.

 Kikuo uses Studio One as his preferred DAW with VST plugins for instruments (VSTi) and effects (VSTfx).
 For VSTi, he is known to use Omnisphere, Kontakt, Massive, and Addictive Drums.
 For VSTfx, he is known to use Fabfilter, Glitch Machines, Waves Signature Series, Ozone, and Komplete.
 Additionally, Kikuo acquires samples from Splice and Loopcloud, utilizing the software "Reference4" for acoustic corrections.
 His hardware preferences include the A7X Active Studio Monitor speaker from ADAM Audio in conjunction with Focal's Clear MG Pro headphones.
 When asked by Plug+ about an effect he considers best for Vocaloid, Kikuo replied, "It's a pitch shifter.
 I think there's no point in using detailed and complicated effects because it won't be conveyed anyway.
 That's why I'm focusing on how to use old-fashioned retro plug-ins dynamically."

 Lyrical themes

-Kikuo's music typically has lyrics exploring heavier topics.
+Kikuo's lyrics typically explore dark topics.
 A recurring motif in Kikuo's most popular songs is that of the problem child, accompanied by lyrics which explore themes of suffering, escapism, and trauma.
 Kikuo often uses bright melodies, audio samples of toys, and the youthful voices of Vocaloids to juxtapose the dark subject matter of his songs.